dbissell6/DFIR/WalkThroughs/OpTinselTrace-1-5.md

 ## Discussion

+Overall doing this in sqlitebrowser was annoying.
+Elfin deleting emails and alter timestamps(maybe corrupted?) was annoying too.

 This challenge didnt require us to investigate too deep into the binary.
 I did anyway.
 Luckliy it paid off and lots of the information was useful in the 2nd challenge.
 Going down this rabbit hole allows us to simulate the attack path.